fabianmartins/alienattack.workshop/README.md

 ***

-Being inside the cdk folder as shown below, ask CDK to synthesize the Cloudformation specification for your environment.
+#### Step 7.1 - Synthetizing your environment

+1. Go to the other available terminal at your Cloud9 environment and be sure of being at the CDK folder
+2. Use the synth command for CDK to synthetize your enviroment.

 ~~~
+~/environment/alienattack.workshop/cdk (master) $
-cdk synth -c envname=<envname>
+~/environment/alienattack.workshop/cdk (master) $ cdk synth -c envname=<envname>
 ~~~

 This will generate an output for the corresponding Cloudformation template.
 You can save it by redirecting the result to some folder, so you can read it through.

-## Deploy your backend
+#### Step 7.2 - Deploy your backend

 Being at your cdk folder, and having decided for an *envname*, run the following command:

 ~~~
-cdk deploy -c envname=<envname>
+~/environment/alienattack.workshop/cdk (master) $ cdk deploy -c envname=<envname>
 ~~~

 CDK will first to show you what changes will be applied to the environment.
 After that, it will ask if you really want to deploy.